 Secret Taste Enhancers: “Sa Shi Su Se So”

-- Sa (Satou, 砂糖) Sugar: The first seasoning to use for cooking because it takes time to sweetened the ingredients.
+- Sa (Satou, 砂糖) Sugar: The first seasoning to use for cooking because it takes time to sweeten the ingredients.

 - Shi (Shio, 塩) Salt: Salt draws water from the ingredients by its osmotic pressure.

-- Su (Su, 酢) Vinegar: Vinegar adds the sour flavor.
+- Su (Su, 酢) Vinegar: Vinegar adds a sour flavor.

-- Se (Syouyu, 醤油) Soy Sauce: Soy sauce adds the flavor and umami.
+- Se (Syouyu, 醤油) Soy Sauce: Soy sauce adds flavor and umami.

-- So (Miso, 味噌) Miso: Miso is the last seasoning to add because it is the fermented seasoning with a rich flavor.
+- So (Miso, 味噌) Miso: Miso is the last seasoning to add because it is a fermented seasoning with a rich flavor.